Naresh3213/Shell/README.md

 # Shell
-Schell Scripts for updations and practice
+Schell Scripts for updations and practice and preparation